Why is it dark at night?

 Modern astronomy (1) has found even more reasons to fully resolve Olbers' paradox.

 The theory of the beginning of the universe states that besides the visible light from galaxies and stars, there is another type of radiation, invisible to the eye, that we receive from all directions with radio telescopes.
 This is the cosmic background radiation, the „oldest“ form of radiation that reaches Earth.
 Put poetically, it is the still visible „flicker“ of the Big Bang.
-Approximately 400,000 years after the beginning of the universe, when the universe—initially an unimaginably hot entity—had cooled to about 3750 Kelvin, the previously free, unbound electrons and protons could aggregate into hydrogen atoms.
-With the atoms, the matter we know today was formed.
-The free electrons and protons had previously scattered all electromagnetic radiation, making the universe appear like an opaque fog.
-But from then on, the scattering ceased, and the universe became transparent.
-Due to its temperature of 3750 Kelvin, it must have emitted thermal radiation that we should be able to observe to this day.
-(2)
+Approximately 400,000 years after the beginning of the universe, when the universe—initially an unimaginably hot entity—had cooled to about 3750 Kelvin, the previously free, unbound electrons and protons could aggregate into atoms, mainly hydrogen and helium.

 Yet even within the limited „bubble“ of the observable universe, the number of galaxies is unimaginably large.
 A rough estimate yields 10 to 100 trillion stars.
-(4)
+(5)

 For the experience of the night sky on Earth, it is essentially the stars of our own galaxy—the Milky Way—that play a role.
-All the stars we can resolve as individual points with the naked eye are located in our immediate cosmic neighborhood, at most a few hundred to a few thousand light-years away.
+All the stars we can resolve as individual points with the naked eye are located in our immediate cosmic neighborhood, at most a few hundred to a few thousand light years away.
 What we see on clear nights as a luminous band in the sky, commonly referred to as the „Milky Way“, is the projection of the main disk of our galaxy, where most of the stars are concentrated, onto our celestial sphere.
-The stars that we can no longer perceive individually with the naked eye are mostly very far from us; the center of the Milky Way is about 26,000 light-years away.
-Other galaxies, on the other hand, are at distances of several million to billions of light-years.
-The Andromeda Galaxy, our neighboring galaxy, is about 2.5 million light-years away.
+The stars that we can no longer perceive individually with the naked eye are mostly very far from us; the center of the Milky Way is about 26,000 light years away.
+Other galaxies, on the other hand, are at distances of several million to billions of light years.
+The Andromeda Galaxy, our neighboring galaxy, is about 2.5 million light years away.

 A dark mountain silhouette at night with the starry sky above.